 Proportions are key to making a beautiful fuku!
-If you are large chested or broad in the shoulders, you may wish to use the the butt bow pieces instead of a chest bow.
+If you are large-chested or broad in the shoulders, you may wish to use the butt bow pieces instead of a chest bow or increase the size of the chest bow pieces.
 Play with the sizing and figure out what works best for you!

 To assemble the main bow, cut 4 pieces of fabric and 2 pieces of interfacing.
-Cut your interfacing 1/2″ smaller than your pattern pieces, indicated by the dotted line on the pattern pieces.
+If you’d like an easy guide for stitching, cut your interfacing 1/2″ smaller than your pattern pieces, indicated by the dotted line on the pattern pieces.
 Iron your interfacing pieces to the wrong side of 2 of your fabric pieces.

-Note: Interfacing both loop pieces can lead to some crunchy-looking bows, so we prefer to interface 1 of the loop pieces on the inner side of each loop.
+Note: Interfacing both loop pieces can lead to some crunchy-looking bows, so we prefer to interface only one of the loop pieces on the inner side of each loop.

 Cut 2 pieces of fabric and 1 piece of interfacing for the tails.
 Cut the interfacing piece in half and remove 1/2″ seam allowance from the outside edge and bottom of the tail.
 Iron your interfacing to the wrong sides of the fabric, mirroring the interfacing for each tail.